Red Baron (1990 video game): Reception

-Slye later said that Red Barons success made Dynamix become known as a developer of flight simulators.
+Slye later said that Red Baron's success made Dynamix become known as a developer of flight simulators.
+Sierra considered it the first in its Aces line of simulations.
+According to the company, combined sales of Red Baron, Aces of the Pacific, Aces Over Europe, Aces of the Deep, and an anthology surpassed one million units by the end of March 1996.

 Warren Spector—producer of Origin Systems's WW1 simulation Wings of Glory—was a fan, calling it "an astonishing accomplishment".
 Computer Gaming World approved of Red Baron's accurate history and realistic flight models and combat, and option to record missions, ultimately calling it the best flight simulator.
 In a 1991 survey of World War I flight simulations, Computer Gaming World described Red Baron as less realistic than Knights of the Sky, but with excellent graphics and gameplay.
 Surveys of strategy and war games that year and in 1993, however, gave it five stars out of five and stated that it was "the best World War I air simulator ever done", with historical accuracy and superb game play.
 The magazine gave the Mission Builder four stars.
 A 1993 review of the Sierra Network multiplayer version called it "a real pleasure ...
 One of the best on-line gaming values yet".
 The game got 5 out of 5 stars in Dragon.
 The game sold more than 500,000 units worldwide.

 Red Baron won Computer Gaming Worlds 1991 Simulation of the Year award, and in 1993 the magazine named the game to its Hall of Fame, stating that it stood as the high watermark of realistic air combat for many gamers.
 That year the magazine told a reader asking for "the most enjoyable flight simulation game" that "most of us still opt for Red Baron".
 In 1996, the magazine named Red Baron as #4 on its list of the best PC games of all time, positively comparing it to Spectrum HoloByte's Falcon 3.0.

 In 1994, PC Gamer US named Red Baron as the 17th best computer game ever.
 In 1991, PC Format placed Red Baron on its list of the 50 best computer games of all time.

 In 1998, PC Gamer declared it the 20th-best computer game ever released.